 Early Life and Education

-Bob Harper was born in Nashville, Tennessee on August 18, 1965.
-He grew up and attended school in Nashville, but didn't pursue athletics during his teenage years.
-He attended Austin Peay State University in Clarkesville, Tennessee and then received a personal training certification from the American Fitness Training of Athletics, followed by a second certification from the Aerobic and Fitness Association of America.
+Bob Harper was born in Nashville, Tennessee, on August 18, 1965.
+He grew up on a cattle farm and attended school in Nashville, but didn't pursue athletics during his teenage years.
+He attended Austin Peay State University in Clarksville, Tennessee, and then received a personal training certification from American Fitness Training of Athletics, followed by a second certification from Aerobics and Fitness Association of America.

-Bob Harper moved to Los Angeles and began a career in personal training, developing a following of celebrity clients including Jennifer Jason Leigh, Ben Stiller, Selma Blair and Gwyneth Paltrow, according to the Fatty Weight Loss website.
-During this time he also developed a personal brand of fitness promotion, focusing on total-body transformation that integrates the mind, body and spirit.
+Harper moved to Los Angeles in the early 1990s and began a career in personal training, developing a following of celebrity clients including Jennifer Jason Leigh, Ben Stiller and Ellen DeGeneres.

-"The Biggest Loser" premiered in October 2004 and quickly became one of the most popular reality shows on TV.
-Bob Harper's role as trainer on the show pushed him into the limelight and opened doors for him as a TV personality.
+Harper's role as trainer on the show pushed him into the limelight and opened doors for him as a TV personality.
 His association with the show has led to TV appearances on shows like "Ellen," "The Tyra Show," "Larry King Live" and the "Today" show.
-He has also developed fitness DVDs, written books and been featured on "The Biggest Loser" video games.
+He has also developed fitness DVDs, written several books and developed a line of nutritional supplements.